grrlgeek/sql-docs/docs/relational-databases/system-catalog-views/sys-database-permissions-transact-sql.md

 These permissions will show up in sys.database_permissions as one GRANT (on the table) and one REVOKE (on the column).

 > [!IMPORTANT]
-> REVOKE is different from DENY, as the "Sales" principal may still have access to the
-> column through other permissions.
-Had we denied permissions rather than revoking them,
-> "Sales" would not be able to view the contents of the column because DENY always
+> REVOKE is different from DENY, as the `Sales` principal may still have access to the column through other permissions.
+Had we denied permissions rather than revoking them, `Sales` would not be able to view the contents of the column because DENY always supersedes GRANT.
-> supersedes GRANT.

 ## Permissions